Realism in Augmented Reality

 White Paper /

 Despite the relatively recent commercial availability of consumer devices, various market forecasts are expecting a rapid increase in the number of users and the market value of augmented reality (AR) content in the coming years.
 When it comes to media consumption, the quality of the experience is the major driving factor for success, as seen in the popular mobile gaming sensation from Niantic, Pokémon Go.
-With future AR developments, the realism of the content will be a vital factor in determining overall experience quality; this white paper showcases key aspects of realism in the context of AR and introduce related solutions developed by InterDigital's Innovation Partners open innovation initiative.
+With future AR developments, the realism of the content will be a vital factor in determining overall experience quality; this white paper showcases key aspects of realism in the context of AR and introduces related solutions developed through InterDigital's Innovation Partners open innovation initiative.

 Motivation / background

 The promise of augmented reality (AR) is the ability to embed virtual information directly into our

 physical environment, so realistically rendered that virtual elements become indistinguishable from real

 ones.
 Using AR to add realistic virtual elements to our physical surroundings will allow for new kinds of

 experiences where the world is improved by virtual content blending seamlessly with the real, all tailored

 Early head-mounted display devices (HMD), such as the Microsoft Hololens, do a fine job in overlaying

 virtual information directly on top of our normal view.
 As they become more widely adopted